-You’re a new driver and you’re hitting the roads alone for the first time.
-What are you most scared about?
+You’re meeting your friends in the city centre.
+You have tickets to a concert at a crowded venue.
+Perhaps you’re a new driver and hitting the roads alone for the first time.
+What are you most anxious about?
+Not the traffic.
 Not motorways.
 Not big roundabouts.

 Parking under pressure.

-Trying to squeeze into a tiny space in the Sainsbury’s car park with five cars queuing behind you and beeping furiously.
-The total regret you feel when you realise you’ve embarked on a parallel park on a busy road but there’s absolutely no chance of you squeezing into that tiny space.
-We’ve all done it.
+The scenarios are upsetting.
+Trying to squeeze into a tiny space in the car park while five cars queue behind you beeping furiously.
+The total regret you feel when you realise you’ve embarked on a parallel park on a busy road but there’s absolutely no chance of you fitting into that space.

-Sound all too familiar?
-Read on to find out how to park safely and successfully.
+Sounds familiar?
+We’ve all been there.
+Read on to find out how to park safely and successfully in any situation.

-This is an obvious one, but don’t be afraid to ask an experienced driver to join you while you practice different parking styles on a quiet road or in an empty car park.
+We all know this but still many of us start avoiding parking from the moment we get a driving licence.
+Don’t be afraid to ask an experienced driver to join you while you practice different parking styles on a quiet road or in an empty car park.
 You could even use cones to really test yourself without any risk of hitting another car.
 The more practice you’ve had, the more confident you’ll feel when parking under pressure.

 Are you a confident driver but prohibited by problems with parking?
 Even just one session with a qualified instructor could really make a difference.
 In fact, the AA Charitable Trust offers free training for qualified drivers who just lack a bit of confidence.
 Click here to see if you qualify.

-You might find that it helps to adjust your left wing mirror downwards to help you see the road markings or parking space lines.
+It might help to adjust your left wing mirror downwards to help you see the road markings or parking space lines.
 Only do this if it’s safe, and make sure you re-adjust your mirror before driving off again later.

-While this might seem like a good option, especially when you’re half way through a manoeuvre and realize you’ve gone a bit astray, it can really damage your tyres.
-Use your clutch control skills to steer while moving very very slowly instead.
+While this might seem like a good option, especially when you’re half way through a manoeuvre and realise you’ve gone a bit astray, but it can really damage your tyres.
+Use your clutch control skills to steer while moving very slowly instead.

-We understand that parking can be a nightmare, but it will get easier as you become more experienced.
-Try not to feel pressured by other drivers.
+Parking can be a nightmare but it will get easier as you become more experienced.
 Take a deep breath and make sure you’re constantly looking around you and checking your mirrors.
 Good luck!